miragejs/miragejs/README.md

 Share your Pretender server across testing and development in your Ember CLI apps.

----- WARNING: this is a spike
+---- WARNING: this is a spike. you probably shouldn't use it

 - Tired of writing one set of mocks for your tests, and another for development?
 - Love Pretender but hate wiring up every app manually?